hmcts/dtsse-ccd-config-generator/README.md

 The tool is not yet published to jcenter/the gradle plugin repository.

-To try it out, add the following to your `build.gradle`:
+To try it out your will need to add the following to your `build.gradle`:

 ```groovy
 repositories {